Why does liquidation happen?

 For example:

-You can transfer 500 USD back to your spot wallet to avoid the unexpected loss caused by the system automatically refilling the margin.
+Suppose you earn a profit of 1,000 USDT but are only willing to risk 500 USDT.
+You can transfer 500 USDT back to your spot wallet to prevent unanticipated losses caused by the system automatically refilling your margin.

 Initial Margin = Notional Value x Initial Margin%